-In relation to the Operational Creditors, the insolvency proceedings are kick started by either serving a statutory demand notice at the registered address of the Corporate Debtor or emailing the said notice on the email ID of the Corporate Debtor.
-The Corporate Debtor is then obligated to respond within 10 days from the date of the receipt of the statutory demand notice and bring to the notice of the Operational Creditor either that there is a "pre-existing" dispute or the fact that the claim amount has already been paid.
+In relation to the Operational Creditors, the insolvency proceedings are kick started by either serving a statutory demand notice at the registered address of the Corporate Debtor or emailingthe said notice to the Corporate Debtor.
+The Corporate Debtor is then obligated to respond within10 days from the date of the receipt of the statutory demand notice and bring to the notice of theOperational Creditor either that there is a "pre-existing" dispute or the fact that the claim amounthas already been paid.

-A "pre-existing" dispute includes pendency of any suit or arbitration between the parties or any correspondence that captures the dispute which the Corporate Debtor may have raised prior to receiving of the statutory demand notice.
-The Supreme Court has clarified that a defence of pendency of "pre-existing" dispute cannot be a moonshine or bald assertions and needs to be supported with evidence.
+A "pre-existing" dispute includes pendency of any suit or arbitration between the parties or anycorrespondence that captures the dispute which the Corporate Debtor may have raised prior to receiving of the statutory demand notice.
+The Supreme Court of India has clarified that a defence of pendency of "pre-existing" dispute cannot be a moonshine or bald assertion and needs to be supported with evidence.

 As far as Financial Creditors are concerned, there is no requirement of issuing a statutory demand notice and they can directly approach the NCLT upon occurrence of default.
-Further, in such cases, the defence of existence of "pre-existing" dispute is not available to the Corporate Debtors.
+Further, in such cases, the defence of existence of "pre-existing" dispute is not available to the CorporateDebtors.

 The procedure applicable before the NCLT in relation to the Financial Creditor or the Operational Creditor is substantially similar.
-A plea for insolvency is submitted to the Adjudicating Authority (which is the NCLT) by Financial or Operational Creditors or the Corporate Debtor itself.
+A plea for insolvency is submitted before the NCLT by Financial or Operational Creditors.
 The insolvency pleas shall lie before the NCLT Bench within whose territorial jurisdiction the registered office of the Corporate Debtor is situated.
 The maximum time allowed to either accept or reject the plea is 14 days, however, at times this may be extended.
 If the plea is accepted, the NCLT appoints an Interim Resolution Professional ("IRP") for initiating the Corporate Insolvency Resolution Process ("CIRP") which has to be completed within a time period of 330 days.
 For the said period, the board of directors of the Corporate Debtor stand suspended, and the promoters do not have a say in the management of the company.
 The IRP, if required, can seek the support of the company's management for day-to-day operations.
 If the CIRP fails in reviving the company, the liquidation process is initiated.